Safer Sun (II)

 Part II: SPF, UVA and UVB - the ideal factor for your skin

-by Dr. Huong Nguyen | Editor: Dr. Sabine Nunius | June 30, 2022
+By Dr. Huong Nguyen | Editor: Dr. Sabine Nunius | June 30, 2022

 In detail, five key figures are important: